Kurikinton

-Kuri Kinton (功里金団) is a side-scrolling beat 'em up arcade game published by Taito.
-Players control a Chinese policeman who must dispatch numerous enemies while progressing through the game's levels.
-The object of the game is to rescue a senior policeman and his daughter, both of whom have been kidnapped by a gang and spirited away to an underground hideout.

-The game received a mixed response from games critics.
+is a 1988 beat 'em up video game developed and published by Taito for arcades.
+It was released in Japan in July 1988 and North America by World Games the same month.

 Gameplay

 Players control a Chinese policeman who has been tasked with infiltrating an underground base to rescue a high-ranking police officer and his daughter, who have been kidnapped by a gang.
 Play consists of kicking and punching numerous enemies, sweeps and flying kicks can also be used.
 The game begins in an underground corridor populated by armored soldiers and fighters who throw shurikens.
 The player must follow the on-screen arrow which points them in the right direction as they proceed deeper into the caves and encounter greater numbers of more deadly enemies.
 A martial arts expert boss guards the exit of each level and quickly defeat the player-character if not fought carefully.

 The player has one life in the game, represented by a health bar which drains as enemies land attacks on the player-character.
 Should the health bar drain completely, the game is over and a plump golden cherub will rise from the player-character's body.
 Should the player pay for another credit and continue the game, the cherub will dive back inside the player-character's body, who will in turn jumps to his feet with a shocked expression.